Norway will not use AstraZeneca COVID-19 vaccine, says daily VG | Health

-Norway will not resume the use of the COVID-19 vaccine made by AstraZeneca as part of its inoculation program due to a risk of rare but harmful side effects, newspaper VG reported on Wednesday.
+Norway will not resume its use of the COVID-19 vaccine made by AstraZeneca due to a risk of rare but harmful side effects, newspaper VG reported on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)